kohlschutter/junixsocket/src/site/markdown/building.md

 ### Failure to find com.kohlschutter.junixsocket:junixsocket-native-custom:jar:default:...-SNAPSHOT

 You're building a SNAPSHOT version, skipping over native artifacts, and access to some native artifacts is missing.
-Try building with the "use-snapshot" profile first:
+Try building with the "use-snapshot" config first:

     mvn clean install -Duse-snapshot -rf :junixsocket-native-custom